 Kelp is found in the Pacific Ocean, most commonly near Western Australia, Japan, Mexico and California.
 Kelp thrives in cold water with lots of waves or a strong current; this turbulence brings nutrients that are necessary to the kelp's survival.
 To reproduce, the kelp creates tiny zoospores that float away to create new kelp and, eventually, a kelp forest.

 Kelp Forest Inhabitants

 The canopy and sea bottom of the kelp forests house crabs, eels, sea sponges and many varieties of fish.
-The most interesting animal among the kelp may be the weedy sea dragon, which is a kind of seahorse that looks just like a floating piece of seaweed.
+There may be other kelp forest plants, although some of these may actually be animals; the most interesting animal among the kelp may be the weedy sea dragon, which is a kind of seahorse that looks just like a floating piece of seaweed.
 Large animals like to hang out in the kelp too, such as dolphins, turtles and sharks.
 The giant sea otter, an endangered species, is often found in areas with a lot of kelp.

 Kelp and Human Society

 Kelp is a very nutritious plant to eat and is a common food in Japan, where it is used in soups, salads and sushi.
 It can help people with some illnesses feel better and provide nutrients for healthy hair.
 Extracts from kelp and other seaweeds are used in toothpaste, ice cream and shampoo.
 Kelp may have also helped ancient humans navigate the sea between Asia and North America.

 Significance of Kelp